CityofToronto/bdit_data-sources/volumes/miovision/README.md

 3) Check the data pulled for the new intersections to see if you find anything weird on the data, be it at the `volumes` table or at the `volumes_15min` table or even other tables.

-4) Manually remove decommissioned machines' data from tables `miovision_api.volumes_15min_tmc` and `miovision_api.volumes_15min`.
-Dont worry about other tables that they are linked to since we have set up the ON DELETE CASCADE functionality.
-If the machine is taken down on 2020-06-15, we are not even aggregating any of the data on 2020-06-15 as it may stop working at any time of the day on that day.

-5) Then, manually insert **ONLY NEW intersections** for those dates that we have missed up until today.
+4) Then, manually insert **ONLY NEW intersections** for those dates that we have missed up until today.
 Then from the next day onwards, the process will pull in both OLD and NEW intersections data via the automated Airflow process.

-Update the below table of when intersections were decommissioned for future references.
+5) Update the below table of when intersections were decommissioned for future references.

 |intersection_uid | last datetime_bin|
 |-----------------|------------------|